 Latest news Flexible contribution rates for recruits and constabulary members

-Sworn staff will soon have the option of reducing standard employee contributions from 7.5% of salary to 5%, 3% or 0%.
+Recruits and constabulary employees now have the option of reducing standard employee contributions from 7.5% of salary to 5%, 3% or 0%.
 Deductions will continue to be made from your pay at the default rate of 7.5% unless you make a change.

 How to change your employee contributions